theintnandarhtet698-star/my_portfolio1/README.md

-This is a modern, responsive digital business card built to showcase my profile, technical skills, and educational background.
+I wrote this project during my second year, first semester.This is a modern, responsive digital business card built to showcase my profile, technical skills, and educational background.
 It is designed to provide a professional first impression for internship opportunities.
 Features
 Responsive Design: The card is optimized for both desktop and mobile viewing.
 Interactive UI: Includes a zoom effect on the profile image and hover effects on buttons.